ratishphilip/CompositionProToolkit/README.md

 The **Single()** extension method is now replaced with **ToSingle()** extension method.
 It does the same job - converts **System.Double** to **System.Single**.

 # Updates Chronology

+## v0.9.5
+(**Friday, May 01, 2020**) - Based on Windows SDK 18362.
+Split project into two - CompositionProToolkit and CompositionProToolkit.Controls.

 ## v0.9.1
 (**Friday, December 14, 2018**) - Based on Windows SDK 17763.